p4535992/fvtt-sense-walls-multisystem/README.md

 Just something i have done for understands how levels and other module work with WallLayer and Sightlayer.

+This project is a staretd idea , maybe this can evolve i something more articulate.

 ## Installation

 It's always easiest to install modules from the in game add-on browser.